Musk announces plans to move Tesla HQ out of California over virus restrictions

 Tesla CEO Elon Musk announced plans via Twitter on Saturday to “immediately” move the company's headquarters and future programs to Texas or Nevada or a combination of the two.

 Tesla's headquarters are currently located in California, where the company's sole vehicle plant in the United States also sits.
-Musk also said in his tweet that the future of the vehicle plant, located in Fremont, would depend on how Tesla is treated by California in the future.
+Musk said in his tweet that the future of the vehicle plant, located in Fremont, would depend on how Tesla is treated by California in the future.

 Frankly, this is the final straw.
 Tesla will now move its HQ and future programs to Texas/Nevada immediately.
 If we even retain Fremont manufacturing activity at all, it will be dependen on how Tesla is treated in the future.
 Tesla is the last carmaker left in CA.— Elon Musk (@elonmusk) May 9, 2020